Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Stability analysis

 \subsection{Adiabatic index}

-The adiabatic index $\Gamma$ for an isotropic star is defined as follows:
+In case of of a star composed of three flavour quark matter and dark energy the adiabatic index $\Gamma$ is defined as follows:

-For stable isoptropic fluids, Heintzmann and Hillebrandt \cite{HH} noted that $\Gamma>\frac{4}{3}$ (Newtonian limit).
-However, according to Chan et al. \cite{CHEN}, for a relativistic anisotropic fluid, $\Gamma$ has a new limit, which is given by $\Gamma>\Gamma^{\prime}_{max}$, where,
+For stable isotropic fluids, Heintzmann and Hillebrandt \cite{HH} established that $\Gamma>\frac{4}{3}$ (Newtonian limit). on the other hand, according to the work of Chan et al. \cite{CHEN}, the value of $\Gamma$ picks up higher value for a relativistic anisotropic fluid given by $\Gamma>\Gamma^{\prime}_{max}$, where,

-In Fig.~\ref{gama}, the variation of the adiabatic index with $r$ is shown, and it is evident that the requirement $\Gamma>\Gamma^{\prime}_{max}$ holds good inside the star $4U~1608-52$ even if dark energy is present.
+In Fig.~\ref{fig25}, the variation of the adiabatic index ($\Gamma$) with $r$ is shown, and we note that the requirement $\Gamma>\Gamma^{\prime}_{max}$ holds good inside the star $4U~1608-52$ even if dark energy is present.
 Therefore, our model is stable in terms of the adiabatic index.